AIMLab-UBC/CellGraphs-CO-PILOT-AMIGO/README.md

 --single_layer_preconv: (default=False, type=bool) - Single layer preconv.
 ```

+## License

+This repository is protected by https://creativecommons.org/licenses/by-nc/4.0/deed.en

 ## Citation

 If you use this repository, please make sure that you also cite the below papers as well: